General Certification Questions

 Log Book Questions

-From January 2018, all log books must be submitted electronically via Dropbox to email@example.com even if registered and started before 2018.
+All log books must be submitted electronically via Dropbox to firstname.lastname@example.org.
 You complete ONE log book only and the log book should not exceed 2GB (as this is the maximum Dropbox will allow).
 More details can be found below.

 Further instructions of how to use dropbox can be found here.